marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 <p class="caption">(\#fig:gg-dens)A basic density plot produced with **ggplot2**.</p>
 </div>

-Just as before, we are encountering again the rather peculiar way of **ggplot2** to adjust certain default settings to suit our needs (likes).
-In we wanted to show percentages instead of counts for the histograms, we again need to use the strange ```..something..``` syntax.
+Just as before, we are encountering the rather peculiar way of **ggplot2** to adjust certain default settings to suit our needs (likes).
+If we wanted to show percentages instead of counts for the histograms, we again need to use the strange ```..something..``` syntax.

 Another thing I want to highlight in the following code chunk is the way to achieve binary conditioning in **ggplot2**.
-This is done as follows:
+This can be achieved through

 ```
 facet_grid(g ~ f)